 I have been experimenting with ways of depicting the persons of the Holy Trinity that respect the idea of not giving a visible body to something non-incarnate or pre-incarnate.
 (I do think that the presentation of the Father as the Ancient of Days and the presentation the Holy Ghost as a dove are proper, as these Persons were seen in these forms, but I did not want to use them here.)
 I drew the bodies of the figures as empty outlines with the faces and hands as ghost images, achieved by drawing on the opposite side of the translucent calfskin.
 The details can be seen more clearly when the image is held up to a light.
-(These effects are not as apparent in the giclée print, which is printed on one side only).

 I designed two damask patterns for the textiles that appear in the drawing: the one on the green cloth combines Northumbro-Irish knotwork (also present in the border) and pseudo-Arabic lettering that spells Amen Alleluia.
 The one on the rose-colored cloth depicts a peridexion tree (whose fruit attracts doves and whose shadow repels dragons, according to the Bestiary), a traditional symbol of the Trinity.
 I wrote the name Sarah in Latin letters designed to resemble Hebrew ones.